Sea Wolf (missile): Replacement

-At the DSEi conference in September 2007 it was announced that the UK Ministry of Defence was funding a study by MBDA to investigate a replacement for Sea Wolf which is scheduled to leave service about 2018.
+At the DSEI conference in September 2007 it was announced that the UK Ministry of Defence was funding a study by MBDA to investigate a replacement for Sea Wolf which is scheduled to leave service about 2018.
 MBDA was later contracted to replace the Vertical-Launch Sea Wolf weapons system on the Royal Navy's Type 23 frigates as part of the Future Local Anti-air Defence System (Maritime) or FLAADS(M).
-The system chosen is the Common Anti-Air Modular Missile (CAMM) which will be known in Royal Navy service as "Sea Ceptor".
-It will enter service on all of the Type 23 frigate from around 2016 onwards and will be migrated in time to the Type 26 global combat ships early in the next decade, providing a local air defence capability for the Royal Navy for the next 30 years or so.
-The CAMM will share components with the ASRAAM missile in service with the RAF.
+The system chosen was the Common Anti-Air Modular Missile (CAMM) which would be known in Royal Navy service as "Sea Ceptor" and will also be jointly used by the British Army's new Sky Sabre air defence system under the name "Land Ceptor".
+CAMM is derived from and shares components with the Advanced Short Range Air-to-Air Missile (ASRAAM) missile in service with the Royal Air Force.

+Sea Ceptor entered service on the Type 23 frigates in 2018 replacing the Sea Wolf and will also be integrated onto the forthcoming Type 26 and Type 31 frigates when they enter service in the late 2020s.
+Sea Ceptor will also replace the Aster 15 missiles on the Type 45 Destroyers between 2026 and 2032.